-Even though there are a plethora of massage techniques used by today’s bodyworkers, there are not enough codes to represent them.
+Even though there are a plethora of massage techniques used by today’s bodyworkers, there are not enough CPT codes to represent them.
 Whenever change enters a well-established institution, as massage therapy has entered mainstream medicine, it takes years for all of the components to reflect the change.
-Until the CPT codes catch up with techniques commonly practiced by massage therapists, codes must be used that fall within a massage therapist’s scope of practice and that accurately describe the therapy.
+Until the CPT codes for massage therapy catch up with techniques commonly practiced by massage therapists, cpt codes must be used that fall within a massage therapist’s scope of practice and that accurately describe the therapy.

-The two most commonly accepted codes for massage therapy are:
+The two most commonly accepted Massage Therapy billing codes are:

 - 97124 Massage – This code is used for Swedish Massage